 - Headline – make sure you have a catchy headline for your event.
 Not too long.
 Headline should be in bold font.
 You can include a sub-title as well.

 - First paragraph – this paragraph must contain the most important information.
 This may be the only paragraph they read so make sure to get all the basic facts into his paragraph.

 - Second (and third) paragraphs – include additional details here.
-You may even want to include some quotes from club leaders or alumni for a little “flavor.”
+You may even want to include some quotes for a little “flavor.”
 I wouldn’t go over 3 paragraphs of content.
 You’ll want to keep the total press release to just 1 page.

 - Boilerplate info – this should be a stock description blurb about your club.
 Keep it simple and informative.
 You can keep this in your template for future press releases.

 - Contact info (again) – this time you’re letting the reader know how they can reach you for more information.